vincurekf/plaer/README.md

 Build on nw.js (on v0.12.3, linux 64bit tested and working), so it is just Java Script and HTML + CSS.

 ## Installation
+Just go ahead amd download executable file for your operating system from [here]()

+## Edit and build
-For running Plaer you need to have nodejs and npm installed.
-How to do that see [nodejs.org](https://nodejs.org/en/).
+For editing and building your own Plaer you need to have nodejs and npm installed.
+How to install nodejs (and npm) see [nodejs.org](https://nodejs.org/en/).

-When you have nodejs and npm installed and working:
+When you have nodejs (and npm) installed and working:

 - ```git clone git@github.com:vincurekf/plaer.git``` where you want the plaer to be (you can move it later though)
 - install node dependencies, run ```npm install``` in root directory